Now five years into my career as a snow sports instructor in the mountains of Utah, I know what gear belongs on the mountain.

 - Arctix SnowSports Cargo Pants

-Which snowboard pants can you pick up that have the feature you need at a price you can tolerate?
-Let’s break it down for you.
+Which snowboard pants can you pick up that have the features you need at a price you can tolerate?
+We’ll break it down for you.

-Let’s look at quick feature overview of my 3 favorite snowboard pants with full reviews and a buyers guide below.
-Here are some of the most rad snowboard pants out there right now.
+Let’s look at a comparison of my 3 favorite snowboard pants with full reviews and a buyers guide below.
+Here are some of the most rad snowboard pants out there right now!

 Best Snowboard Pants